Brays Oaks, Houston: Government and infrastructure

 The Brays Oaks Towers, located at 10101 and 10103 Fondren Road at Dumfries, contain various agencies and services for the community; the management district is headquartered in Suite 301 at 10103 Fondren.
 The two structures, each with five stories and 100000 sqft of space, opened in 1981 as Chancellor Atrium 1 and 2.
 Rockwell Management, operating as Brays Oaks Towers LP, purchased them in September 2006.
 After a multimillion-dollar renovation the towers re-opened in June 2007.
 They were the first commercial buildings to be redeveloped in the area in two decades.

 Most of Braes Oaks is within Houston City Council District K. Portions are within districts C and J. In the 2000s all of what is now Brays Oaks was in District C. In the 1990s almost all of it was in district C, with a small portion in District F.

 Most of Brays Oaks is served by the Houston Police Department's South Gessner Division (formerly Fondren Patrol Division), with headquarters at 11168 Fondren Road in Brays Oaks.
 In 1992 what is now the Fondren Patrol Division was a storefront under the jurisdiction of the Southwest Patrol Division, headquartered on Beechnut Street outside of Brays Oaks.
 In 1998 the Fondren Patrol division had been established.
 On September 13, 2010, the City of Houston held a groundbreaking for the new Fondren Police Station.
 The station, which will house 176 police officers and serve about 124,000 Houston residents, is scheduled to be completed by August 2011.
 The Houston City Council approved $6.3 million for the construction of the new police station.
 The Fondren Patrol Division operates the Braeburn Storefront Station at 10101 Fondren, also in Brays Oaks.
 The storefront relocated there from a previous location.
 The current station opened on Wednesday October 12, 2011.
 A portion of Brays Oaks is served by the Southwest Patrol Division.
 The Westbury Storefront Station is a part of the Southwest Patrol District.

 The Houston Fire Department operates Station 82 Fondren Southwest at 11250 Braesridge; it is a part of Fire District 68.
 Station 82 was built in 1995.
 It also operates Fire Station 48 Westbury, located in Fire District 59.

 Harris Health System (formerly Harris County Hospital District) designated Valbona Health Center (formerly People's Health Center) for ZIP codes 77031, 77035, 77071, 77074, and 77096.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.

+The Consulate General of Mexico was once housed at suite 555 of the 10103 tower from 1998 to early 2001.